sandboxnu/vocab-buddy/README.md

 [vocabbuddy.now.sh](vocabbuddy.now.sh)
 ## Introduction
 Vocab buddy is a web application that identities challenging words and creates corresponding learning interventions to young children expand their vocabulary development.
 It consists of 8 sessions of assessments and interventions to best track children's progress through out study.
-The project is developed with React, Redux sagas as frontend, as well as firebase as backend to store research data.
+The project is developed with React, Redux Saga as frontend, as well as firebase as backend to store research data.

 The application is currently developed and maintained by [Sandbox](https://www.sandboxnu.com), Northeastern's student-led software consultancy.